lklok66/ice/objc/demo/iPhone/voip/README.txt

 If you want to deploy your own VoIP server, the source code for the server is included in Ice in the directory "java/demo/Glacier2/voip"

+Note that because a bug in the demo glacier2 SSL configuration , you must set the  property "IceSSL.VerifyPeer=0" in the server "config.glacier2" file if you want to use SSL.

 After pressing the "Call Back" button the server will call "incomingCall" on the Voip::Control callback proxy after the specified delay.
 A local notification is pushed if the application is in the